-In the last two years, the Company has significantly expanded its portfolio of mineral properties in the Yukon and Ontario and prospectively Chile, through a number of acquisition transactions and by map-staking.
-The Company currently holds mineral properties/interests in these mining jurisdictions and in the
+In the last two years, the Company has significantly expanded its portfolio of mineral properties, through a number of acquisition transactions and by claim-staking.

-James Bay Territory, Quebec (see section 6.1 - Exploration Properties).
 Honey Badger continues to actively evaluate silver-based and other metallic assets for potential acquisition.